Skip to content

 • Suburban North Shore and South Shore (Newton, Wellesley, Hingham, etc.): established suburban architectural-shingle housing in the replacement window.
 Common job: 25–35 sq architectural-shingle replacement plus full-eave ice-and-water shield, ridge ventilation upgrade, and chimney flashing rebuild.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Boston homeowners
+How we connect Boston homeowners

 Network contractors in the Boston metro carry Massachusetts Construction Supervisor License (CSL) where applicable and Massachusetts Home Improvement Contractor (HIC) registration for residential exterior work, one-million-dollar-or-higher general liability coverage, current workers' comp, and a 4.0+ aggregated review-score floor.
 For slate-roof work we route only to contractors with documented slate-specific experience.
 Slate is a different trade from asphalt and the failure modes differ.